Issaquah community members,

 In light of the recent events, we are constantly in touch with our regional partners, and are prepared to respond, as needed, to uphold community safety.

 Meanwhile, I want to provide some basic information related to our approach to training, policies, accountability and community policing.
+You can also view our Policy Manual online.

 - Training is a priority.
 All of our police employees – not just officers – undergo ongoing training related to anti-bias training, de-escalation, crisis intervention, equity and implicit bias.